The nominal system

 There is a forest.

 How do we determine which gender a noun should use?
-We can usually determine a noun's gender by noticing the sounds at the end of a stem, or by noticing which suffixes were used to create the noun stem.
-Here are some examples:
+We can usually determine a noun's gender by noticing the sounds at the end of a stem.
+Here are some basic rules that might be helpful:

 Nouns ending in -a are never feminine.